Country Report for the Republic of Kosovo

 The Criminal Code 2011 punishes assault, light bodily injury and grievous bodily injury (arts.
 187, 188 and 189), as well as “a parent, adoptive parent, guardian or another person exercising parental authority over a child who mistreats such child using physical or mental measures” (art.
 250), but it does not explicitly prohibit all corporal punishment in childrearing.
 A new Criminal Code is under discussion.

 The Law on the Family 2004 is under review.
 A draft Law on Child Protection was introduced in June 2016 – its article 24 would have prohibited all forms of corporal punishment in every setting.
 After a Governmental upheaval following the lack of a clear majority in the general elections of June 2017, draft Law no.06/L-084 on Child Protection was introduced to Parliament in June 2018.
 The draft Law defines corporal punishment as “any form of punishment in which physical force is used and intended to cause pain or discomfort to the child”; article 37 prohibits its use in “in any environment at home and families, educational institutions, care institutions, law enforcement and justice systems, working environments and community”.
-As of August 2018, the draft Law was being reviewed in Committee.
+As of November 2018, the draft Law had passed first reading and was being discussed in Committee.

 Alternative care settings